Skip to main content

 Is Gaining Weight After Gastric Sleeve Surgery Possible?

 Unfortunately, it is possible for patients to gain weight after gastric sleeve surgery.
+Regain after bariatric surgery is a common issue and can occur due to various factors.
 Most weight gain is temporary, though, and usually shows up as slight blips.
-For example, a patient who has undergone gastric sleeve and has fully recovered from the procedure may find that they gained two pounds from the previous week.
+For example, a patient who has undergone a gastric sleeve and has fully recovered from the procedure may find that they gained two pounds from the previous week.
 This situation is not something to be concerned about.
 However, some patients report sustained weight gain and an increase in caloric consumption after getting the surgery.

 What Causes Weight Gain After Gastric Sleeve?

 Old habits die hard, and many people end up obese due to using food as a way to cope with stress and emotional trouble.
 Bariatric surgery may reduce the hunger response, the ability to eat in one sitting, and (in the case of some procedures) the absorption of calories, but it does not change the stressors or the coping mechanisms that one comes up with to deal with those stressors.
 Tackling stress eating should be treated more as an issue of mental health, not one of nutrition.
-Seeking psychiatric treatment or counseling is highly recommended for those who find themselves stress eating even after surgery.
+Seeking psychiatric treatment or counseling is highly recommended for those who find themselves stress eating even after surgery, as it can help them lose weight and maintain their progress.

 Although both gastric bypass and gastric sleeve reduce overall stomach volume, the stomach pouch (or reshaped stomach) can still stretch to fit more food.
 This happens when the body adapts to eating larger portion sizes.
 In normal stomachs, stomach size is not correlated with obesity.
 But, if you’ve recently had surgery to shrink stomach volume, it could have lasting effects.
-Reduce overall portion size and don’t drink water with meals.
-Instead, continue to sip water throughout the day just as you were instructed to during the post-op diet.
+Reduce overall portion size, and don’t drink water with meals.
+Instead, continue to sip water throughout the day just as you were instructed to during the post-op diet to help maintain your lost weight.

-Implementing an exercise routine is one of the best things a bariatric patient can do for their weight loss.
-It was found that bariatric patients who implement an exercise routine lost more weight than those who did not, and were able to keep it off as well.
-If you have reached a weight loss plateau or are starting to regain old weight, try adding exercise into your routine.
+Implementing an exercise routine is one of the best things a patient can do after bariatric surgeries for their weight loss.
+It was found that bariatric patients who implemented an exercise routine lost more weight than those who did not and were able to keep it off as well.
+If you have reached a weight loss plateau or are starting to regain old weight, try adding exercise to your routine.
 Or, if you’re already exercising, try adding more strenuous workouts such as HIIT or resistance training to help assist in additional weight loss.
-Maryland Bariatrics at Saint Agnes Medical Center offers gastric sleeve surgery in Maryland as well as Roux en Y in Maryland, also known as gastric bypass surgery.